 The East Ridge Housing and Redevelopment Authority met Friday morning at City Hall in an effort to establish its by-laws.

-Mayor Brent Lambert formed the authority in late June, appointing Earl Wilson, Eddie Phillips, Ruth Braly, Darwin Branum and Curtis Adams.
+Mayor Brent Lambert formed the authority in late June, appointing Earl Wilson, Eddie Phillips, Ruth Braly, Darwin Branam and Curtis Adams.

 The purpose of the housing/redevelopment board is to help create and ensure safe and affordable housing, and help create economic development by taking commercial and residential blighted properties and turning them into productive properties.

-Mayor Lambert appointed Branum as the first chairman of the housing/redevelopment authority.
+Mayor Lambert appointed Branam as the first chairman of the housing/redevelopment authority.

 City Attorney Mark Litchford told members of the authority that he is finalizing a framework of by-laws allowing the board to move forward.
 In large measure, the by-laws will reflect what state statutes grant in terms of authority.